Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: TGRET for Topological Graviton Mass Generation

 In this $D_C^{}$ formula the term $\fr{1}{\hs 2\hs}\bar{b}_j^{}$ is due to the leading high-energy behavior ($\hs m/p^3\hs$) of every internal graviton propagator \eqref{eq:Dh-Landau} having a graviton-mass factor $m$ splitted into the contributions to each effective coupling of its attached two vertices (one factor $\sqrt{m\,}$ for each vertex).\ For each Feynman diagram contributing to the scattering amplitude $\SS$, we have the following general relations:

 where $\,\VV=\sum_j\!\VV_j^{}\,$ denotes the total number of vertices in this Feynman diagram.
 According to Weinberg\,\cite{Weinberg}, the leading high-energy-power dependence of a Feynman diagram is given by the difference $\,D_{\rm{E}}^{}\!=\!
-D_{\mathbb{S}}^{}\hsm -\hsm D_{\rm{C}}^{}\,$.\ Hence, using this formula and Eqs.\eqref{eq:DS}-\eqref{eq:L-V-I}, we derive the following:
+D_{\mathbb{S}}^{} - D_{\rm{C}}^{}\,$.\ Hence, using this formula and Eqs.\eqref{eq:DS}-\eqref{eq:L-V-I}, we derive the following:

-In addition, we may consider a scattering amplitude containing $\EE_{\hP}^{}\!\!$ number of external physical graviton states ($\hP$) with each polarization tensor $\epP^{\mn}$ scaling as $E^2$.\ This contributes an extra energy-power factor $2\hs\EE_{\hP}^{}\!\!$ to the formula \eqref{eq:DE}.\ Since the right-hand side of the TGRET identity \eqref{eq:TGET-ID} also includes amplitudes with external states like $\htd_v^{}\!=\!h_{\mn}^{}v^{\mn}\!=\!O(m/E)$, the $\EE_{v}^{}\!$ number of external $\htd_v^{}$ states will contribute an energy-power factor $-\EE_{v}^{}\,$.\ Thus, for a scattering amplitude including $\EE_{\hP}^{}\!\!$ number of external physical graviton states and $\EE_{v}^{}\!$ number of external $\htd_v^{}$ states, we can extend the leading energy-power counting rule \eqref{eq:DE} as follows:
+In addition, we may consider a scattering amplitude containing $\EE_{\hP}^{}\!\!$ number of external physical graviton states ($\hP$) with each polarization tensor $\epP^{\mn}$ scaling as $E^2$.\ This contributes an extra energy-power factor $2\hs\EE_{\hP}^{}\!\!$ to the formula \eqref{eq:DE}.\ Since the right-hand side of the TGRET identity \eqref{eq:TGET-ID} also includes amplitudes with external states like $\htd_v^{}\!=\!h_{\mn}^{}v^{\mn}\!=\!O(m/E)$, the $\hs\EE_{v}^{}$ number of external $\htd_v^{}$ states will contribute an energy-power factor $-\hs\EE_{v}^{}\,$.\ Thus, for a scattering amplitude including $\EE_{\hP}^{}\!\!$ number of external physical graviton states and $\EE_{v}^{}\!$ number of external $\htd_v^{}$ states, we can extend the leading energy-power counting rule \eqref{eq:DE} as follows:

-We note that the energy power counting rule \eqref{eq:DE} or \eqref{eq:DE-hp-hv} applies to the covariant TMG theory in the Landau gauge ($\xi\!=\!\zeta\!=\!0\hs$) where the graviton propagator \eqref{eq:Dh-Landau} has the leading high-energy behavior of $\,m/p^{3}\hs$ (rather than $1/p^2$) which adds a new contribution term $\big(\hsm\!-\!\fr{1}{\hs 2\hs}\bar{b}_j^{}\big)$ on the right-hand side of Eq.\eqref{eq:DE}.\ This differs from the previous energy power counting rule derived as Eq.(3.10) of Ref.\,\cite{Hang:2021oso}, which considers the conventional TMG theory [corresponding to the unitary gauge ($\zeta\!\!=\hsm\!\infty$) of the present corvariant TMG theory] and has its graviton propagator scale as $1/p^2\,$:
+We note that the energy power counting rule \eqref{eq:DE} or \eqref{eq:DE-hp-hv} applies to the WTMG theory in the Landau gauge ($\xi\!=\!\zeta\!=\!0\hs$) where the graviton propagator \eqref{eq:Dh-Landau} has the leading high-energy behavior of $\,m/p^{3}\hs$ (rather than $1/p^2$) which adds a new contribution term $\big(\hsm\!-\!\fr{1}{\hs 2\hs}\bar{b}_j^{}\big)$ on the right-hand side of Eq.\eqref{eq:DE}.\ This differs from the previous energy power counting rule derived as Eq.(3.10) of Ref.\,\cite{Hang:2021oso}, which considers the conventional TMG theory (corresponding to the unitary gauge $\zeta\!=\hsm\infty$ of the present WTMG theory) and has its graviton propagator scale as $1/p^2\,$: